[This is part of the Sojourning the Spiritual Sahara Series. Check out the other posts!]

 The apostle Paul knew the Lord was not going to give him revelations about things in the Spirit or concerning his own ministry all at the same time, because he would be puffed up in pride.
 We must truly be humble and know that anything the Lord chooses to do through us is not because we are so great.
 The wilderness will remind us of that humbling fact.

-To wrap up this series I will talk about how to get out of the wilderness in my next post.
-Subscribe so you don’t miss it!
+To wrap up this series I will talk about how to get out of the wilderness in my next post!
 Was this post helpful to you?
-Please leave a comment and let me know.
+Please share it!